 Gluten-Free Tart Crust recipe is perfect for any filling you choose to place inside.
-Not only is it slightly sweet but the crumbly texture will make your desire more crust.
+Indeed, not only is it slightly sweet but the crumbly texture will make your desire more crust.
 The perfect crust for any pie or tart for the holidays.
 In all honesty, this crust contains some cream cheese for flakiness and taste.
+Furthermore, this crust is perfect for any pie or tart.
+It will soon become a family favorite.

 Gluten-Free Tart Crust: